+Appendix

-Appendix Assessment Rubric(s)
+Content Text Instructional Plan Assessment Rubric(s)

-Does Not Meet Meets Exceeds
+Does Not Meet Meets Expectations Exceeds

-Expectations Expectations Expectations
+Expectations 2 Expectations

-1 2 3
+1 3

+Curriculum Analysis

-Curriculum Analysis CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities.
-Candidate does not clearly identify a secondary grade level, content area, AND/OR one standard (and/or component thereof) from a specific state or common general curriculum (i.e., Virginia Standards of Learning).
-Candidate does not clearly identify and describe ANY of the following related to the standard: Critical concepts, Candidate clearly identifies a secondary grade level, content area, and one standard (and/or component thereof) from a specific state or common general curriculum (i.e., Virginia Standards of Learning).
-Candidate clearly identifies, describes, and prioritizes the relevant: Candidate clearly identifies a secondary grade level, content area, and one standard (and/or component thereof) from a specific state or general curriculum (i.e., Virginia Standards of Learning).
-Candidate clearly identifies, describes, and prioritizes the relevant:
+CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities.

+- Candidate does not clearly identify a secondary grade level, content area, AND/OR one standard (and/or component thereof) from a specific state or common general curriculum (i.e., Virginia Standards of Learning). - Candidate does not clearly identify and describe ANY of the following related to the standard: - o Critical concepts, - Critical vocabulary,or - Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information)

-- Critical vocabulary, or - Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information) Required for a student to meet the standard. - Candidate identifies and/or describes critical concepts, critical vocabulary, or skills that are irrelevant to the identified standard.
+Required for a student to meet the standard.

+• Candidate identifies and/or describes critical concepts, critical vocabulary, or skills that are irrelevant to the identified standard.

-- Critical concepts, - Critical vocabulary, and - Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information) - Required for a student to meet the standard.
+- Candidate clearly identifies a secondary grade level, content area, and one standard (and/or component thereof) from a specific state or common general curriculum (i.e., Virginia Standards of Learning). - Candidate clearly identifies, describes, and prioritizes the relevant: - Critical concepts, Critical vocabulary, - Critical vocabulary, and - Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information)

-- concepts,
+Required for a student to meet the standard.

-- Critical vocabulary, and

-- Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information)
+- Candidate clearly identifies a secondary grade level, content area, and one standard (and/or component thereof) from a specific state or general curriculum (i.e., Virginia Standards of Learning). - Candidate clearly identifies, describes, and prioritizes the relevant: - Critical concepts, - Critical vocabulary, and - Skills (e.g., what the student must do to acquire, organize, recall, and/or express mastery of the information)

-Required for a student to meet
+Required for a student to meet the standard.

-- Candidate provides further evidence of task analysis of the standard by:

-the standard.

-- Identifying priorities or sequencing of the critical content, - Identifying ways to organize the critical content, OR - Identifying sources of specialized materials, curriculum, or resources related to the critical content.
+- Candidate provides further evidence of task analysis of the standard by: O Identifying priorities or sequencing of the critical content, O Identifying ways to organize the critical content, OR - Identifying sources of specialized materials, curriculum, or resources related to the critical content.